fermatinc/amazon-payments-magento-plugin/README.md

 * SSL is installed on your site and active on Checkout and Login pages
 * Compilation is turned off in your Magento system

+**NOTE:** If you are based in the UK or EU, please check out our [Amazon Pay and Login with Amazon for Europe](https://www.magentocommerce.com/magento-connect/amazon-pay-and-login-with-amazon-for-europe.html) extension.

 ### Installation
 > **NOTE** Before you begin, make a backup of your Magento site.